merge-lab/merge-lab.github.io/content/people.md

 /img_static/people/bill.jpg
-Bill Fan poses in front of a mountain landscape **[Bill Fan](https://bill-fan.xyz)**  - they/any<br>PhD Student<br>Electrical and Computer Engineering<br>Bill is a first-year PhD student interested in computational design, and the intersection of design justice and robotics.
+Bill Fan poses in front of a mountain landscape **[Bill Fan](https://bill-fan.xyz)**  - they/any<br>PhD Student<br>Electrical and Computer Engineering<br><br>Bill is a first-year PhD student interested in computational design, and the intersection of design justice and robotics.
 They completed their BS in robotics engineering at Olin College of Engineering.
 Outside of the lab, they enjoy hiking, cooking, and taking care of their houseplants.

 /img_static/people/siqi.png
 Siqi Shang sits on the stairs